 What is private health insurance?

 As the name suggests, having private health care allows you to access the private health system.
-Private health insurance can be purchased from a registered health insurer and you will pay regular premiums to maintain your cover.
+You can purchase private health insurance from a registered health insurer, in which you will pay regular premiums to maintain your cover.

 What does private health insurance cover in Australia?